srishti-s2212/srishti-s2212/README.md

         - Ensure the team concerns/challenges are addressed and efficient processes are put in place.

 - Software Development knowledge:
   - My strong areas are **Data Structures and Algorithms**.
-Here is my **GeeksForGeeks Profile:** https://auth.geeksforgeeks.org/user/misty/profile
+Please find my Leetcode profile [here]([url](https://leetcode.com/u/misty1/)), GeeksForGeeks profile [here]([url](https://auth.geeksforgeeks.org/user/misty/profile)).
   - **C++** is the language I use for coding.
   - I have used **OpenCV in C++** to make projects on **Image Processing - Doc Scanner** and **Video Processing - Virtual Paint**.
-  - I have also participated in Microsoft internal Software Development contests and have made few side projects on ReactJS which is included in my Github Repository.
+  - I have also participated in Microsoft internal Software Development contests and have made side projects on ReactJS which is included in my Github Repository.
-  - I secured **1st rank** in college for the academic session 2014 - 2018 in Department of Information Technology.
+  - I was a top performer in college for the academic session 2014 - 2018 in Department of Information Technology.

+- 🌱 I’m currently learning
+    - Agentic AI

 - 👀 Interests:
      Below are some activities that I absolutely enjoy doing in my free time: -
     - Sketching/Painting